-The cost per user figures for the Nursing Facility level of care and the Specialty Rehabilitation Hospital level of care were multiplied by the distribution of individuals in J-2-a to arrive at the weighted average Factor G' for this waiver period.
+The cost per user figures for other State Plan services utilized by the Nursing Facility level of care and the Specialty Rehabilitation Hospital level of care clients were multiplied by the distribution of individuals in J-2-a to arrive at the weighted average Factor G' for this waiver period.

 Since utilization of Factor G' services in waiver years 1-5 are per user estimates, Mercer did not include future utilization growth in the estimates.
-Unit cost was trended at 2.5% annually for waiver projection years 1-5.
+Unit cost was trended at 1.0% annually for waiver projection years 1-5.
 This level of trend is consistent with the unit cost component of trend assumed in recent statewide capitation rate development.